 There are many ways that consumers can be tripped up booking flights online.
 Many people are unaware that if they book a flight and accommodation separately their holiday is not protected.
 So if something goes wrong – for example, the airline goes bust or the hotel closes unexpectedly – they won’t get a full refund.
 Nor can they expect to be repatriated in the event of a disaster (such as the Iceland volcano cloud).

 The answer is to book a cheap package holiday, and this can be a good idea if you’re travelling to a popular destination for 7 or 14 nights.
+We recommend Easyjet Holidays because it has access to very cheap hotels and air fares.
 In some cases the whole package will not be much more expensive than the price of the flights.
 Normally, when you book a package holiday, it will be protected in law, so long as your tour operator has an ATOL or is part of a similar protection scheme.
 You will also get a complete refund if the holiday company goes bust, and if there is a problem with a flight or hotel, they will find you an alternative.

 Our experts will continue to add useful articles to this website, and to provide answers to your queries.
 Subjects covered will be include how to get the best deals from charter airlines, and full-service airlines and how to get upgrades.
 You can contact us with your questions.